vuestorefront/vue-storefront/doc/themes/Working with themes.md

 ## Creating your own themes

 To create your own theme just copy the `theme-starter` folder (it contains all files needed for new theme) located in `src/themes` and change it's name to your new theme's name.
 Now you can start development of your own theme for Vue Storefront!

+Only official themes tested and accepted by the community should be in a `master` branch.
+Please develop your own themes in separate branches and keep it updated wih `master` to be sure it works with the newest core.